lucasdicioccio/http2-client-grpc/README.md

 In short, use `http2-client` with the `Network.GRPC.call` function and let the types guide you.

+### Example

+You'll find an example leveraging the awesome `grpcb.in` service at https://github.com/lucasdicioccio/http2-client-grpc-example .

 ### gRPC service mapping

 The Protobuf format specifies the notion of Service which can have one or more RPCs.